Cos d'Estournel's photo library has kindly provided this beautiful picture.

 Cos d’Estournel 1976 94p

 Tasted in June 2022.
-A hot and humid vintage in Bordeaux.
-Cos seemed not to be affected by that and displayed some fine things.
+It's a hot and humid vintage in Bordeaux.
+Cos was not affected by that and displayed some fine things.
 Cabernet Sauvignon had flavors of crushed rocks, tobacco leaves, and grilled bacon, with lively, lovely complexity and structure.
 Persistent aftertaste.
 A lot of great pleasure here.

 Cos d'Estournel 1975 88p

-I tasted it in October 2015, blind, during dinner at Domaine de Chevalier.
-The 1975 vintage hasn't an excellent reputation on Left Bank; many wines are too heavy and dry.
+I tasted it blind in October 2015 during dinner at Domaine de Chevalier.
+The 1975 vintage doesn't have an excellent reputation on Left Bank; many wines are too heavy and dry.
 I could feel the same soil flavors as in the 1925 version, adding graphite and roundness, but this wine was without the elegance and finesse of 1925.

 Cos d’Estournel 1973 89p

-Tasted in June 2022.
+I tasted it in June 2022.
 Surprise!
-Cold and rainy summer and rain during the harvest didn’t promise good things for the vintage, but I’ve to say Cos made quite a fine wine.
-Aromatic and delicate, with gentle tannin, milky (yogurt) on the palate, vibrant with lovely complexity.
+The cold and rainy summer and rain during the harvest didn’t promise good things for the vintage, but I’ve got to say Cos made quite a fine wine.
+It is aromatic and delicate, with gentle tannin, milky (yogurt) on the palate, vibrant, and with lovely complexity.

 Cos d'Estournel 1955 99p